metamn/react-mui/README.md

 ### Features

 - It's a list of components ... so Grid has to be used
-- Components resemble the features of a Card ... so they are Card components
+- Components resemble the features of a Card (title, description, call to action) ... so they are Card components